Microphones for Voiceover

 Rode NT1 Package –

 This kit comes w/ cable, pop screen, mic & shock mount at a nice price point.
 I think this mic would get more respect if Rode doubled the price.
 It’s a solid choice with nice, flat response.
 Note – this is not the same as the Rode NT1-A, which has different sound characteristics.
-Link to Sweetwater.
+This may be phased out in favor of the newer Rode NT1 Signature shown above and the Gen5 with USB and 32 bit float options described below.

 Rode NT1 Generation 5 – (USB and XLR connectivity!)